Answers to questions on changes to flexible funding.

 - be clear on the purpose of the funding.

-If your support needs or circumstances change, get in touch with your NASC who can give advice specific to your needs.
+If your support needs or circumstances change, get in touch with your NASC or EGL site who can give advice specific to your needs.

 Hosts are well placed to provide guidance and support to you in making informed decisions.
-They will continue to provide support to you manage and monitor your spending against your budget.
+They will continue to provide support to you managing and monitoring your spending against your budget.

 The support we want to see is along the lines of “coaching”, where you are supported to make decisions on spending your funding in line with your personal plan.
 Hosts are well placed to provide support, but we recognise that this may require changes in the approach to provide the support anticipated.